 If a risk assessment states the hazard is “hazardous chemicals” the controls are likely to be similarly vague.
 What chemicals are being used, how often and for what task?
 Washing up liquid now carries an “irritant” symbol and must therefore be regarded as a “hazardous chemical” but the controls needed for using it twice a day will be different from a cleaner using bleach or drain cleaner throughout an eight-hour shift.
 If noise is the hazard, include the measured noise levels and the source of the noise.

 STEP 2.
 DECIDE WHO MIGHT BE HARMED & HOW

-Some staff might be more sensitive to substances than others, and need additional protection.
-For some people even washing up liquid can cause skin irritation and soreness, whilst others are allergic to sticking plasters.
-Even the PPE provided can cause a problem, with some people unable to wear latex gloves.
+Some employees might be more sensitive to substances than others, and need additional protection.
+For some person even washing up liquid may cause skin irritation and soreness, whilst others are allergic to sticking plasters.
+Even the PPE provided can cause an issue, with some people unable to wear latex gloves.
 New or expectant mothers might be exposed to additional risks, and the HSE that all risk assessments should consider this possibility.
 To consider risks from chemicals to a new or expectant mother or her child look at the safety datasheets (also known as MSDS or SDS) and watch out for hazard statements H360, H361 and H362 – see the HSA website for details.

 STEP 3.
 EVALUATE THE RISKS & DECIDE ON PRECAUTIONS